Amorepacific Group pursues sustainable growth keeping in harmony with nature.

 Fair Sharing of Profits

-Fair sharing of profits gained by using biological resources: We leverage the traditional knowledge of local residents on using biological resources living in certain regions and offer equitable prices for the cultivation and supply of raw materials to realize co-prosperity of our company and local communities.
+Fair sharing of profits gained by using biological resources: We utilize the traditional knowledge of local residents on using biological resources living in certain regions and offer equitable prices for cultivation and supply of materials to achieve co-prosperity of our company and local communities.

-The content on this page is written by Amorepacific.
+The content on this page is based on the standards of Amorepacific.